 According to Business News Daily, CRM solutions today “straddle several areas of business customer relationship management, marketing, analytics, communication, and even lightweight project management.”

 Here are three of the best CRM solutions:

 Hubspot, popular for automating inbound marketing leads, provides CRM capabilities along with effective lead generation tools, live chat, advertising and helpdesk tools, and web forms that are all simple to set up and use.
-The core CRM features are free.
-As your company grows you may want to upgrade to their premium products.
-Note: this includes free versions of Sales Hub, Marketing Hub and Service Hub products.
+The core CRM features are free but as your company grows, you may want to upgrade to their premium products.
+Note: this includes free versions of Sales Hub, Marketing Hub, and Service Hub products.

-A viable alternative to the bigger players (Salesforce and Hubspot), Zoho’s intuitive interface, handy integrations such as Google G Suite and reasonable price point make it stand out.
+A viable alternative to the bigger players (Salesforce and Hubspot), Zoho’s intuitive interface, handy integrations such as Google G Suite, and reasonable price points make it stand out.
 If you’re already using G Suite for email and scheduling, this would make perfect sense for you.

 - Current challenges that your product and service could alleviate

 - Level of interest

 Through sales intelligence, you’ll have access to your prospects’ emails, phone numbers, business goals, purchase history, and digital footprints.
 Here are some tried-and-tested tools to get you there:

 DiscoverOrg offers over 100 data points that are refreshed and verified by staff every 90 days.
 Marketing and sales teams can better target prospects using information like industry, company size, job type, tech stack location, department org charts, keywords, and more.

 Available via the web and mobile app, this SaaS solution helps you track the business, social media, and financial activities of key prospects.
 Sales teams are equipped with real-time insights on accounts, territories, and verticals, enabling them to uncover new business opportunities.